yellowmessenger/documentation/docs/platform_concepts/appConfiguration/customliveagent.md

     Priority | Choose the priority level for the ticket to ensure it’s handled according to its urgency.
     Translate user message | Choose `Yes` to enable automatic translation of user messages.
 This feature translates messages into the desired language for better communication with agents.
 By default, it will be `No`.
     Voice ticket options | If your system supports voice tickets, configure any relevant settings for handling voice-based interactions.
-    Custom message | Enable this option to personalize the notification sent to users when a ticket is assigned to an agent.
+    Custom message | Enable this option to personalize the notification sent to users when a ticket is assigned to an agent from queue.
 If enabled, you need to configure **Agent assignment text** as explained below.
-    Agent assignment text | Enter the message to be sent when a ticket is assigned to a live agent.
-The text you enter here will replace the default system message.  <br/><br/>If a custom message is enabled but not set, or if the custom message option is disabled, the default notification will be sent automatically whenever a ticket is assigned to an agent.<br/><br/>**Default message**: "Your ticket number {{body.ticketId}} has been assigned to {{body.agentName}}."
+    Agent assignment text | Enter the message to be sent when a ticket is assigned to a live agent from queue.
+The text you enter here will replace the default system message.  <br/><br/>If a custom message is enabled but not set, or if the custom message option is disabled, the default notification will be sent automatically whenever a ticket is assigned to an agent from queue.<br/><br/>**Default message**: "Your ticket number {{body.ticketId}} has been assigned to {{body.agentName}}."

 4. Use **Store response in** to save the user’s response to a variable.
 You can also create a new variable to store the response for future use.